janovergoor/choose2grow/README.md

 # Choosing to Grow a Graph

-Research code for "Choosing to grow a graph" project.
-Contains code for network generation and model estimation.

-The steps are as follows:
+This code and data repository accompanies the paper

+- [Choosing to grow a graph](..).
+Jan Overgoor, Austin R. Benson, Johan Ugander.
+2018.

+For questions, please email Jan at overgoor@stanford.edu.

+The code for fitting logit models, as well as the code to generate the synthetic graphs for section 4.1, are both written in Python 3.
+The code for creating the graphs is written in R.

+To reproduce the results from the paper, follow these steps (from the `/src` folder):

-1. Generate synthetic graphs with `driver1_generate.py`.
-This generates 100 graphs for each (r, p) combination, and writes them to `graphs_path`, as defined in `env.py`.
+1. Generate synthetic graphs with `python generate.py`.
+This generates 10 graphs for each (r, p) combination, and writes them to `graphs_path`, as defined in `env.py`.
-2. Extract, for each edge, the relevant network context with `driver2_process.py`.
+2. Extract, for each edge, the relevant choice data with `python process.py`.
+The choice set data is written to `data_path` as defined in `env.py`.
-3. Fit multinomial logit models with `driver3_estimate.py`.
+3. Run the analysis code with `python analyze.py > ../results/r_vs_p_synth.csv`.
+4. Run the plot code with `Rscript make_plots.R`.